A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Observations and data reduction

 \subsection{Photometric identification with \textsc{TESS}}

 \textit{TESS} observes the sky in sectors measuring $24^\circ \times 96^\circ$ with a focal ratio of $f/1.4$ and a broadband filter range from 600 to 1000~nm.
-The two-minute cadence data were reduced with the Science Processing Operations Center (SPOC) pipeline \citep{2016SPIE.9913E..3EJ} adapted from the pipeline for the Kepler mission at the NASA Ames Research Center in order to produce calibrated pixels and light curves and to search for signatures of transiting planets.
-In this work, we use the systematic error-corrected Presearch Data Conditioned Simple Aperture Photometry (PDC-SAP) light curve \citep{2012PASP..124..985S,2014PASP..126..100S,2012PASP..124.1000S} provided by the \textit{TESS} pipeline and retrieved through the Python package \texttt{lightkurve} \citep{2018ascl.soft12013L}.
-We removed any low-quality data point (flagged by the pipeline) as well as any other at more than five times the standard deviation of the data set; this sigma clipping applied for less than 0.1\% of the data.
+The two-minute cadence data were reduced with the Science Processing Operations Center (SPOC) pipeline \citep{2016SPIE.9913E..3EJ} adapted from the pipeline for the Kepler mission at the NASA Ames Research Center in order to produce calibrated pixels and LCs and to search for signatures of transiting planets.
+In this work we use the systematic error-corrected Presearch Data Conditioned Simple Aperture Photometry (PDC-SAP) LC \citep{2012PASP..124..985S,2014PASP..126..100S,2012PASP..124.1000S} provided by the \textit{TESS} pipeline and retrieved through the Python package \texttt{lightkurve} \citep{2018ascl.soft12013L}.
+We removed any low-quality data point (flagged by the pipeline) as well as any others at more than five times the standard deviation of the data set; this sigma-clipping was applied for less than 0.1\% of the data.

-The \textit{TESS} photometric measurements of TOI-1710 were acquired between November 28, 2019, and July 23, 2021.
-The final light curve consists of 70\:875 two-minute exposures, with a median uncertainty of $604\:\mathrm{ppm}$, spanning 603 days with two main gaps, between Sectors 21 to 25 and between Sectors 27 to 39, i.e., between January 20, 2020, and June 9, 2020, and between July 6, 2020, and June 24, 2021, respectively.
-The normalized light curve is shown in Fig.~\ref{fig:LC}~(top); images with the \textit{TESS} field of view and the pipeline apertures are shown in Fig.~\ref{fig:TESS_apertures} of App.~\ref{appendix:TESS_apertures}.
-That aperture ($\approx21\arcsec\times21\arcsec$) covers the positions of TOI-1710 and other stars.
-Even though the other stars are at least $4\:\mathrm{mag}$ fainter than TOI-1710 in the \textit{TESS} band, their flux contribution is not negligible; as presented in Sect.~\ref{sec:additional_photometry}, ground-based observations were conducted in order to ensure that the transit does not originate from the background stars.
+The \textit{TESS} photometric measurements of TOI-1710 were acquired between 28 November 2019 and 23 July 2021.
+The final LC consists of 70\:875 two-minute exposures, with a median uncertainty of $604\:\mathrm{ppm}$, spanning 603 days with two main gaps, between Sectors 21--25 and between Sectors 27--39 (i.e., between 20 January 2020 and 9 June 2020, and between 6 July 2020 and 24June 2021, respectively.
+The normalized LC is shown in Fig.~\ref{fig:LC}~(top); images with the \textit{TESS} field of view and the pipeline apertures are shown in Fig.~\ref{fig:TESS_apertures} in Appendix~\ref{appendix:TESS_apertures}.
+This aperture ($\approx21\arcsec\times21\arcsec$) covers the positions of TOI-1710 and other stars.
+Even though the other stars are at least $4\:\mathrm{mag}$ fainter than TOI-1710 in the \textit{TESS} band, their flux contribution is non-negligible as presented in Sect.~\ref{sec:additional_photometry}, ground-based observations were conducted in order to ensure that the transit does not originate from the background stars.